Seconds out, round three - what is happening with Man Utd sale?

 All parties are acutely aware the family could decide not to sell.
 However, if they do not do so now, when could they?

 If Sheikh Jassim in particular does not complete a deal, could another Qatari attempt to buy into a different Premier League club be successful?
-That in turn would make it even harder for United to compete for trophies - and cost the Glazer family even more.
+That in turn would make it even harder for United to compete for trophies - and cost the Glazers even more in the long-run.

 - Latest Manchester United news, analysis and fan views